desininja/Vehicle-insurance/README.md

 # Vehicle-insurance
-Data science project

 Vehicle Insurance data:
 This dataset contains multiple features according to the customer’s vehicle and insurance type.

-Business requirement is to increase the clv (customer lifetime value) that means clv is the target variable.
+OBJECTIVE: Business requirement is to increase the clv (customer lifetime value) that means clv is the target variable.

 Data Cleansing:

 This dataset is pretty clean already, a few outliers are there.
 Remove the outliers.

 Why remove Outliers?
 Outliers are unusual values in dataset, and they can distort statistical analyses and violate their assumptions.